 Daily standups keep everyone aligned on project progress and give you a chance to address blockers.
 But when your daily standup meetings are run inefficiently, they can become time-suckers that do more harm than good.

 Using a platform like Spinach can help you host more efficient and effective standups.
 With Spinach, you can standardize your meeting questions, keep everyone on track, and provide an agenda that keeps your teams moving forward. ✅

 See how Spinach can help your daily meetings.
-Try Spinach free for 30 days and discover how we make your daily standup more effective!
+Try Spinach free and discover how we make your daily standup more effective!